Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 2. Gynecological diseases.

-Treatment of chronic appendicitis is prescribed the same as in the acute form of the disease - surgical removal of the inflamed process.
-Appendectomy can be performed either laparoscopically or open way- the decision is made by the surgeon depending on the patient's condition and the clinical picture of the disease.
+The treatment for chronic appendicitis is the same as for the acute form of the disease - surgical removal of the inflamed appendix.
+Appendectomy can be performed either laparoscopically or open method– the decision is made by the surgeon depending on the patient’s condition and the clinical picture of the disease.

-If a patient with chronic appendicitis has unexpressed symptoms, conservative treatment is used - taking antispasmodic drugs, physiotherapy, elimination of intestinal disorders.
+If a patient with chronic appendicitis has mild symptoms, conservative treatment is used - taking antispasmodics, physiotherapeutic procedures, eliminating intestinal disorders.

 Postoperative period

-Within two days after the appendicitis was excised, the patient was prescribed bed rest.
-Appoint antibiotic therapy for the prevention of surgical infections.
+For two days after the appendix was removed, the patient was prescribed bed rest.
+Assign antibacterial therapy for the prevention of surgical infections.
 During this period it is very important nursing care to prevent possible complications.

-The suture is removed 10-12 days after the operation.
-Prior to this, sudden movements, muscle tension should be avoided. abdominal wall to avoid cutting the seam.
+The suture is removed 10-12 days after surgery.
+Before this, sudden movements and muscle tension should be avoided. abdominal wall to avoid cutting through the seam.
 Recovery muscle tissue takes several months.
-A small pale scar remains on the skin, which can be seen in the photo.
+A small pale scar remains on the skin, as can be seen in the photo.

-The period when you can return to your usual lifestyle depends on the type of appendectomy and the nature of the course of the postoperative period: after endoscopic interventions, healing is faster.
-On average, physical activity is limited for 2 months, then running, swimming, horseback riding are allowed, and weight lifting - only after 3-6 months.
-Refrain from visiting the bath or sauna for at least 3-4 weeks.
+The period when you can return to your normal lifestyle depends on the type of appendectomy and the nature of the postoperative period: after endoscopic interventions, healing is faster.
+On average, physical activity is limited for 2 months, then running, swimming, horseback riding are allowed, and heavy lifting is allowed only after 3–6 months.
+Avoid visiting a bathhouse or sauna for at least 3-4 weeks.

 Diet

-At conservative therapy and during rehabilitation period After the operation, a special diet must be observed:
+At conservative therapy and during rehabilitation period After surgery, a special diet must be followed:

-1. Refuse spices, smoked meats, canned food, sweet carbonated drinks.
+1. Avoid spices, smoked meats, canned food, and sweet carbonated drinks.

 2. It is recommended to exclude strong black tea and coffee.
-Worth eating green tea, fruit drinks and compotes.
+Worth consuming green tea, fruit drinks and compotes.

-3. It is necessary to adhere to a fractional diet - 5-6 times a day in small portions.
+3. You need to adhere to a fractional diet - 5-6 times a day in small portions.

 4. Spicy, salty, fatty, fried foods should be excluded.

-As for folk remedies, avoid a visit to the doctor or be inattentive to the "signals" of your own body in the form of pain attacks, hoping for folk remedies, strictly prohibited!
-Herbal medicine and homemade recipes are useful as additional measures to strengthen the body and improve bowel function, as well as in the fight against pathogens.
+As for folk remedies, avoid visiting a doctor or be inattentive to the “signals” of your own body in the form of attacks of pain, hoping for folk remedies, is strictly prohibited!
+Herbal medicine and home recipes are useful as additional measures to strengthen the body and improve intestinal function, as well as in the fight against pathogenic microorganisms.

 Disease prevention

 Special preventive measures does not exist.
-It is recommended to lead healthy lifestyle life, eat rationally, avoid stressful conditions, give up bad habits, lose weight.
+It is recommended to keep healthy image life, eat rationally, avoid stressful conditions, give up bad habits, lose weight.

 Let's talk about the symptoms of chronic appendicitis in women and men.
 This pathology can happen to anyone, so the main thing is to know the root causes of the disease.
-Consider the main signs, symptoms and treatment of appendicitis.
+Let's look at the main signs, symptoms and treatment of appendicitis.

-Is there any problem?
-Enter in the form "Symptom" or "Name of the disease" press Enter and you will find out all the treatment of this problem or disease.
+Are you having any problem?
+Enter “Symptom” or “Name of the disease” into the form, press Enter and you will find out all the treatment for this problem or disease.

 The site provides background information.
-Adequate diagnosis and treatment of the disease is possible under the supervision of a conscientious physician.
-All drugs have contraindications.
-You need to consult a specialist, as well as a detailed study of the instructions! .
+Adequate diagnosis and treatment of the disease is possible under the supervision of a conscientious doctor.
+Any medications have contraindications.
+Consultation with a specialist is required, as well as detailed study of the instructions! .

 Chronic appendicitis and its symptoms in women

 The paroxysmal state may take some time.
-Any movements of the patient are difficult, the patient cannot lie quietly on one of the sides.
+Any movement of the patient is difficult, the patient cannot lie quietly on one of the sides.

-In addition to pain, there are many other symptoms that are subsequently diagnosed as appendicitis attacks:
+In addition to pain, there are many other symptoms that are subsequently diagnosed as attacks of appendicitis:

 • Lack of stool or diarrhea;

-• Change in temperature to a maximum at night;
+• Temperature changes to a maximum at night;

-• On palpation of the patient in the supine position with the right limb raised, the induration and process are palpated.
+• When palpating the patient in a supine position with the right limb raised, the compaction and appendix are palpated.

 These attacks are in many ways similar to diseases that are associated with the gastrointestinal tract.
-Before diagnosing, the doctor checks the symptoms of diseases that will be cholecystitis, urolithiasis disease, gynecological diseases, ulcer attacks.
+Before diagnosing, the doctor checks the symptoms of diseases, which include cholecystitis, urolithiasis disease, gynecological diseases, ulcerative attacks.

 Possible causes of the disease

-Chronic appendicitis refers to inflammatory processes, all signs of which are sluggish and appear in the region of the caecum, located in the right lower abdomen.
-Similar phenomena are noted against the background of early appendicitis.
+Chronic appendicitis refers to the processes inflammatory in nature, all signs of which are sluggish and appear in the area of the cecum, located in the right lower part of the abdomen.
+Similar phenomena are observed against the background of early appendicitis.

 The development of the disease depends on the following reasons:

-• Spread of infection from the appendix to the peritoneum defensive reactions the body provoke the occurrence of an inflammatory process in the body;
+• Spread of infection from the appendix to the peritoneum, defensive reactions the body provokes the occurrence of an inflammatory process in the body;

-• Clogging of the colon with feces, intoxication begins;
+• Blockage of the colon with feces, intoxication begins;

 • Blockage of the arteries supplying the appendix;

-• Gynecological diseases that are associated with the pathology of the uterus;
+• Gynecological diseases that are associated with uterine pathology;

-• Prolonged abuse of unhealthy and fast food;
+• Long-term abuse of unhealthy and fast food;

-• Problematic release of contents from the appendix.
+• Problems with the release of contents from the appendix.

-Depending on the underlying cause, the disease is:
+Depending on the root cause, the disease is:

 • Residual - pain after acute appendicitis;

-• Recurrent - signs of this form appear rapidly and sharply: an upward change in body temperature, unbearable pain;
+• Recurrent - signs of this form appear quickly and acutely: an increase in body temperature, unbearable pain;

-• Quiet course - it is difficult to diagnose, because it is asymptomatic, no attacks in the form of cramping pains are observed.
+• Quiet course - difficult to diagnose, since it is asymptomatic, no attacks in the form of cramping pain are observed.

 Clinical signs in men